4d/4d-for-ios/docs/Authentication.md

 ### 4. Go back to your app

 Once the validation is done, the user can reopen their app and click on the Login button.
-The On Mobile app Authentication is called again but this time, the user's session status is "accepted" so the access is granted !
+The On Mobile App Authentication is called again but this time, the user's session status is "accepted" so the access is granted !

 That’s quite simple right ?